j-desilva/travel-blog/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I'm a 26y.o.
-Australian from Sydney, exploring the world to seek out new and challenging experiences.
+Aussie girl from Sydney, exploring the world to seek out new and challenging experiences.
 For me, it's not about the quantity of places I have been, but about the quality of time spent at each one.
 "To live is the rarest thing in the world.
 Most people